cosmos/governance/state_of_cosmos_governance_2021.md

 ## Observations and Discussion

+This report provides a descriptive account of the existing governance documentation and a snapshot of existing processes.
+Future work can probe specific questions and assumptions (e.g., if the goals to distribute decision-making or ensure a degree of sovereignty for zones are met) and focus on process refinement and [maturity](https://docs.google.com/document/d/1k2dxvd9IQF5WKXn67656bRloBtgdOWJ4mJ29m_qstPo/edit#heading=h.m8lb7fphmit0).

 ### On-chain processes

 - UX limits who can create and vote for proposals, currently requiring the use of the CLI.
 If Cosmos Hub sees [itself as a port city](https://blog.cosmos.network/the-cosmos-hub-is-a-port-city-5b7f2d28debf), offering the best possible services, there is an argument to be made that it should extend that commitment to governance to ensure a diverse range of city dwellers and visitors can participate.
 - Some validators feel that active participation in governance is a bottleneck to setting up validator businesses.
 I.e., that there are already a number of proposals they are asked to vote on.
 - Cosmos Hub governance documentation is out of date, challenging to maintain, and difficult to discover.
-Assessing this and making improvements is work that Hypha is currently undertaking.
+Assessing this and making improvements is work that Hypha is currently undertaking, but there can be ongoing improvements
-- The [upcoming x/gov and x/group alignment](https://docs.google.com/document/d/1w-fwa8i8kkgirbn9DOFklHwcu9xO_IdbMN910ASr2oQ/edit#) will allow for permissions related to governance to be delegated to other groups, opening up possibilities for multi-stakeholder governance approaches and products (see [related links](https://linktr.ee/cosmos_gov)).\
+- The [upcoming x/gov and x/group alignment](https://docs.google.com/document/d/1w-fwa8i8kkgirbn9DOFklHwcu9xO_IdbMN910ASr2oQ/edit#) will allow for permissions related to governance to be delegated to other groups, opening up possibilities for multi-stakeholder governance approaches and products (see [related links](https://linktr.ee/cosmos_gov)).

 ### Off-chain processes

 - More clarity is needed on when the CIPs should be used.
-It could be seen as the canonical home for high level decisions where alignment is required across the ecosystem.
+It could be seen as the canonical home for high level decisions where alignment is required across the ecosystem but needs to be presented as such and the process needs refinement
 - Some CIPS clearly impact all Cosmos ecosystem and blockchains and need ecosystem-wide buy-in, for example [CIP-11: Cosmos Hierarchical Deterministic key derivation](https://github.com/cosmos/cips/pull/11).
 - ["RFC Interchain Staking Light Paper"](https://github.com/cosmos/gaia/issues/659) an example of a potential CIP that was PRd to the Gaia repo.
 The ambiguity makes sense: it fits criteria of informational CIP about the Cosmos environment (Light Paper), but also a shorter and higher level document is needed to function as more of a summary in order to get early user feedback and market ideas that isn't a CIP <https://github.com/cosmos/gaia/issues/659>
-- The terms "Cosmos" and "Cosmos Hub" are used interchangeably in the repository, so the intended audience could be made more clear.
+- The terms "Cosmos" and "Cosmos Hub" are used interchangeably in the CIPs repository, so the intended audience could be made more clear.
 The [module readiness process and checklist](https://github.com/cosmos/cips/pull/6/files), which proposes a process for modules to be adopted by the Gaia team, suggests that the process is intended for teams involved in development related to the Cosmos Hub.
 - Tendermint has an [ADR process](https://github.com/tendermint/tendermint/tree/master/docs/architecture) as well.
 Documentation around the relationship between the Tendermint ADR and the RFC processes would be valuable.